-The intent of this Emergency Response Plan is to provide staff with direction and guidance in the event an emergency takes during or as a result of our camp programming.
+The intent of this Emergency Response Plan is to provide staff with direction and guidance in the event an emergency takes place during or because of our camp programming.

 - 1. Medical

 - 2. Active Shooter

 - 3. Fire

 - 4. Aquatic

 - 5. Severe Weather

-6. Lost Camper
+- 6. Lost Camper

-On-Site Emergency Procedure
+On-site- Emergency Procedure